 Wyeth's Repository of Sacred Music and Repository of Sacred Music, Part Second.
 These important early four-shape tunebooks, published by John Wyeth in 1810 and 1813, were reprinted in facsimile edition in 1964 by Da Capo Press.
 They include songs that are both found and not found in The Sacred Harp and Southern Harmony.
 Part 1 has 148 pages.
 Part 2 has 140 pages.
 ISBN for the set of two is 0686858549.
 They are regrettably out of print, but used copies may be found through online booksellers.
 Digitized scans of the entire Wyeth's Repository Part 1 from the Princeton Theological Seminary Library are available for free download on the Internet Archive website

 The Christian Harmony, by Jeremiah Ingalls (1805).
 A 1981 facsimile of this important New England tunebook, written in round notes by a foremost early American composer, is edited by David Klocko.
 ISBN 0-306-79617-1.
 200 pages.
 It is not to be confused with two Southern shape-note tunebooks of the same name (see above).
 It was published by Da Capo Press but is now out of print.
-A new edition of Ingalls' Christian Harmony newly typeset with shaped noteheads (using the four-shape system) was published in 2005 by Thomas Malone.
+A bicentennial edition of Ingalls' Christian Harmony newly typeset with shaped noteheads (using the four-shape system) was published in 2005 by Thomas Malone.
+See paragraph earlier in this chapter.

 Harmony of Maine, by Supply Belcher.
 A reprint of this 1794 collection by a foremost New England composer.
 It was written before the days of shaped notes, but some of Belcher's music later got into shape-note tune books.
 ISBN 0306-773066.
 It was published by Da Capo Press but is now out of print.
 Currently digital scans of each page of this tunebook are freely available on the IMSLP/Petrucci Music Library.